yigithanmehmetkose/ODREC/README.md

 * Only those fuel and oxidizer names that are accepted in NASA CEA website (https://cearun.grc.nasa.gov/) can be used.
 * Only those *T_o_c* and *T_f_c* values that are accepted in NASA CEA website can be used.
 For most propellants, these values are the saturation temperatures at the sea level.
 Note that *T_o_c* and *T_f_c* values do not change the analysis much.
 * *y*,*w*, and *h* can be given as constants or variables throughout the thrust chamber.
 If they are variables, they can just be given as an array thoughout the axial position.
-* If desired, an additional input field of *w_b*, which is the rib or channel wall width, can be provided
+* If desired, an additional input field of *w_b*, which is the rib or channel wall width, can be provided as a constant or a variable.
+If not given, ODREC will calculate it using the other inputs.
+* ODREC generates a thrust chamber profile if it is not given externally.
+If desired, the user should provide it as follows:
+> Analysis = ODREC(inputs,l_prop,s_prop,v_prop,geom);

+where *geom* is a matrix storing the axial position versus radial position of the thrust chamber profile:
+> geom(:,1)=X;

+> geom(:,2)=Y;

+where X is the axial, Y is the radial position.

+Some remarks about the coolant properties: